 The Group's policy is to hedge its foreign currency exposure through the use of currency derivatives.
 Interest rate risk on debt issued by the Group is hedged using interest rate swaps.
-Interest rate swaps acquired from the Participating Institutions are hedged by means of equal and opposite interest rate swaps.
+Interest rate risk on performing borrower derivatives acquired from the Participating Institutions is hedged using interest rate swaps.